 Sec.
-3.4.3 Utilities and Fire Prevention
+3.4.2 Utilities and Fire Prevention

-- A. Water, sewerage and gas utilities.
+- A. Water, Sewerage and Gas Utilities.
 Every manufactured home park or subdivision shall contain a water, sewerage and gas piping system consisting of piping, equipment and appurtenances which shall be installed and maintained in accordance with the requirements of this

-[Code 1961, § 9A-54] - B. Prohibited systems.
-All other sources of utilities other than city are prohibited.
-(Code 1961, § 9A-55) - C. Electrical systems.
+ZLDC.
+(Code 1961, § 9A-54) - B. Prohibited Systems.
+All other sources of utilities other than City are prohibited.
+(Code 1961, § 9A-55) - C. Electrical Systems. - 1.
 Every manufactured home park shall contain an electrical wiring system consisting of wiring, fixtures, equipment and appurtenances which shall be installed and maintained in accordance with the requirements of this ZLDC.
 All aluminum wiring is prohibited.

-(Code 1961, § 9A-56)

-- D. Power distribution lines.
-Main power lines and all service shall be located as recommended and approved by the utilities department.
-(Code 1961, § 9A-57) - E. Installation requirements.
-All electrical systems installed in every manufactured home shall be in accordance with the most current edition of the National Electrical Code, which is adopted and used as the electrical code of the city.
-(Code 1961, § 9A-58)
+(Code 1961, § 9A-56) - 2.
+All electrical systems installed in every manufactured home shall be in accordance with the most current edition of the National Electrical Code, which is adopted and used as the electrical code of the City.
+(Code 1961, § 9A-58) - D. Fire Prevention and Protection.
+The manufactured home park shall provide, in each service building, one unit of first aid and fire extinguishing equipment and an additional unit for every 2,500 square feet in the structure.
+Standard fire hydrants and fire service lines shall be installed in accordance with the fire code.
+No open fires shall be permitted which would endanger life or property.
+Portable barbecue pits are permitted on the individual manufactured home sites.
+However, such fires shall not be left unattended at any time.
+Regulations of the National Fire Protection Association shall prevail except when in conflict with more restrictive City ordinances.
+(Code 1961, § 9A-60)

-- F. Garbage and trash disposal.
+- E. Garbage and Trash Disposal.
 Sufficient containers for the storage, in a sanitary manner, of one week's accumulation of garbage and trash shall be provided.
 Three- or four-cubic-yard containers shall be provided for the disposal of garbage or trash.
 The unit shall be located in an enclosed (fenced) area, paved with asphalt or concrete, and provided with coping and a floor drain connected to the sanitary sewer.
 The area shall be maintained free of insects and rodents.
-It shall be the obligation of the owner/operator of a manufactured home park to require that all garbage and trash be disposed of in a sanitary manner, and it shall be his responsibility maintain free of litter debris. to the park and (Code 1961, § 9A-59) - G. Fire prevention and protection.
-The manufactured home park shall provide, in each service building, one unit of first aid and fire extinguishing equipment and an additional unit for every 2,500 square feet in the structure.
-Standard fire hydrants and fire service lines shall be installed in accordance with the fire code.
-No open fires shall be permitted which would property.
-Portable barbecue pits are permitted or individual manufactured home sites.
-However, such fires shall not be left unattended at any time.
-Regulations of the National Fire Protection Association shall prevail except when in conflict with more restrictive city ordinances.
-(Code 1961, § 9A-60)
+It shall be the obligation of the owner/operator of a manufactured home park to require that all garbage and trash be disposed of in a sanitary manner, and it shall be his responsibility to maintain the park free of litter and debris.
+(Code 1961, § 9A-59) - F. Power Distribution Lines.
+Main power lines and all service shall be located as recommended and approved by the utilities department.
+(Code 1961, § 9A-57)

 Sec.
-3.4.4 Maintenance of Manufactured Home Parks
+3.4.3 Maintenance of Manufactured Home Parks

 - A. Proper Identification and Location of Manufactured Home Units within Approved Parks.Manufactured home parks or subdivisions shall contain at their main entrance and other means of ingress the proper identification and location of all manufactured home units as to their location and lot number within the manufactured home park.
 The layout of the identification system shall meet with the approval of the Director.
 (Code 1961, § 9A-4) - B. Responsibility of Owner/Operator.
-The owner/operator shall be responsible for maintaining the manufactured home park in accordance with all applicable ordinances of the city and may be held liable for any negligence of operation and maintenance of the park.
+The owner/operator shall be responsible for maintaining the manufactured home park in accordance with all applicable ordinances of the City and may be held liable for any negligence of operation and maintenance of the park.
 (Code 1961, § 9A-5)

-C. Register of occupants.
+C. Register of Occupants.